elasticio/elasticio.github.io/content/_components/amqp/index.md

 icon:  amqp.png
 icontext: AMQP component
 category: amqp
-ComponentVersion: 1.3.3
+ComponentVersion: 1.4.0
-updatedDate: 2021-03-25
+updatedDate: 2023-03-25
 ---

 ## Description

 A component designed to talk to Advanced Message Queuing Protocol, (**AMQP**) APIs.
-AMQP is an open standard for passing business messages between applications or organisations (see [amqp.org](https://www.amqp.org) for more).
+AMQP is an open standard for passing business messages between applications or organizations (see [amqp.org](https://www.amqp.org) for more).

 AMQP component establishes an asynchronous communications with queues and topics to publish or consume records.